Hochfrequenz/seviper/README.md

 ```

 ## Usage
-Here is a complex example as showcase of the features of this library:
+Here is a more or less complex example as showcase of the features of this library:

 ```python
 import asyncio